Exact simulation of Gaussian Boson Sampling in polynomial space and exponential time: Benchmarking

 \section{Benchmarking}

 In this section, we test the performance of the algorithm.
-Tests are based on a Python implementation, publicly available in the \texttt{samples} module of Xanadu's The Walrus library \cite{code}.
+Tests are based on a Python/C++ implementation, publicly available in the \texttt{samples} module of Xanadu's The Walrus library \cite{code}.
+C++ code is used to compute hafnians, while all other operations are performed in Python.
 As stated in section \ref{Sec: complexity}, the runtime of the algorithm scales exponentially with the number of photons and linearly with the number of modes.
 Since the number of photons is the dominant parameter, we fix the number of modes and test the computational resources required to produce samples with different photon numbers.
 We consider two scenarios.
 First, we simulate GBS with equal squeezing levels and an interferometer selected randomly from the Haar measure.
-Second, we benchmark the approximate sampling algorithm for non-negative kernel matrices built from random Erd\H{o}s-Renyi graphs.\\
+Second, we benchmark the approximate sampling algorithm for non-negative kernel matrices built from random Erd\H{o}s-Renyi graphs.